Biens ou Services ou Mixte?

 7. The Firmennummer is the unique end-to-end ID issued by the Bundesbank at the registration.
 You may also set the Extranet-ID of the user, if known.
 The mandatory phone, e-mail and other contact information are extracted from the employee card of the current user (the user who is executing the report i.e. you).

 8. With the Period date you select the reporting period (month).
-An empty period date means the current [session] month.
+An empty period date means the rolling current [session] month.
 Try to exclude bank transactions with regards to the trade of goods with the filter of Records to include, for example by the voucher number, if possible.
 You may also consider opening a different bank account for the regular intracommunity business.
 Again, try to separate payments of service, commissions etc. with distinct journals = voucher number.

 9. Hit OK and execute the report.